zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is July 7, 2024, let's keep going!
+Today is July 8, 2024, let's keep going!
 As the saying goes.
-A boy's best friend is his mother.
+To laugh at yourself is to love yourself.